Supremolink81/GestureCV/Trials.md

 Alright, an idea now would be to use a step-based learning rate scheduler to decrease the learning rate at 10 epoch intervals; we will use a gamma value of 0.1 for the scheduler (i.e. at every 10 epoch step the learning rate is multiplied by 0.1).

 We train with a learning rate of 0.1, a batch size of 500, and 80 epochs, with an L2 regularization coefficient of 0.01, and using a step based learning rate scheduler with a gamma value of 0.1 and application every 10 epochs.
-This yields , with the following loss graph:
+This yields 100.0% training accuracy and 61.0% validation accuracy, with the following loss graph:

 ![Loss Function Graph 60](./loss_function_graph_60.png)